-Keck Medicine of USC assists patients in finding financial assistance for hospital administered drugs that are not covered by their insurer in the form of manufacturer provided free drugs.
+Keck Medicine of USC assists patients in finding financial assistance for hospital administered drugs that are not covered by their insurer or otherwise provided free of charge.
 Manufacturers offer free drugs to patients whose insurer does not offer coverage to certain high-cost treatments if the patient meets manufacturer specific strict criteria related to a patient's clinicals and financials.
-Our FY23 efforts have allowed us to obtain over \$4,000,000 in free drug assistance for patients who meet these criteria.
+Efforts in FY24 allowed the hospital to obtain over \$4,000,000 in free drug assistance for patients who meet these criteria.